QuantEcon/lecture-python-programming.myst/lectures/getting_started.md

 1. Edit mode
     * Indicated by a green border around one cell, plus a blinking cursor
     * Whatever you type appears as is in that cell

 1. Command mode
-    * The green border is replaced by a grey (or grey and blue) border
+    * The green border is replaced by a blue border
-    * Keystrokes are interpreted as commands --- for example, typing b adds a new cell below  the current one
+    * Keystrokes are interpreted as commands --- for example, typing `b` adds a new cell below the current one

 To switch to